Template Numerical Library version\ main:bb09b17

 11}

-1. file is the file into which we want to store the solution.
+1. file specifies the file into which the solution will be stored.

-2. u is a vector or vector view representing solution of the heat equation at given time.
+2. u represents the solution of the heat equation at a given time.
+It can be a vector or vector view.

-3. n is number of nodes the we use for the approximation of the solution.
+3. n indicates the number of nodes used for approximating the solution.

-4. h is space step, i.e. distance between two consecutive nodes.
+4. h refers to the space step, i.e., the distance between two consecutive nodes.

-5. time is the current time of the evolution being computed.
+5. time represents the current time of the evolution being computed.

 # time = t[ 0 ]